trisbee/policies/tickets/en_terms.md

-**3.1.** This part of the Terms and Conditions governs the contractual relationship between the Promoter as the organizer of the Event and Trisbee as the ticket agent for the Promoter\'s Events, and applies at all times, unless otherwise expressly agreed between Trisbee and the Promoter.
-The subject of the agreement between Trisbee and the Promoter is Trisbee\'s obligation to mediate the sale of tickets for the Promoter\'s Event, for which the Promoter undertakes to pay an agreed fee to Trisbee.
+**3.1.** This part of the Terms and Conditions governs the contractual relationship between the Promoter as the organizer of the Event and Trisbee as the ticket agent for the Promoter's Events, and applies at all times, unless otherwise expressly agreed between Trisbee and the Promoter.
+The subject of the agreement between Trisbee and the Promoter is Trisbee's obligation to mediate the sale of tickets for the Promoter's Event, for which the Promoter undertakes to pay an agreed fee to Trisbee.

-**3.2.** Trisbee and the Promoter shall always agree on the specific requirements of the Promoter regarding mediation of the tickets sale for an Event and promotion of a Promoter\'s Event.
+**3.2.** Trisbee and the Promoter shall always agree on the specific requirements of the Promoter regarding mediation of the tickets sale for an Event and promotion of a Promoter's Event.
 They shall also agree on the subject and scope of their cooperation - all the Event conditions such as the date and venue, etc., quantity of tickets offered for sale through Trisbee, the date of commencement and termination of online